paoloironhack/dataptams2020/projects/Project_6_final_project/final_project.md

   * Why should the audience care?
   * What do you want the audience to take away?
   * Tell your story!
-* One technical challenge you faced:
+* Some of the technical challenges you faced:
   * Explain the challenge.
   * Explain how and what you did to overcome it.
   * Show and explain code snippets in your presentation slides.